mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

 The ``__str__`` method is responsible for creating and returning a string for an object the class.
 You as the programmer, get to choose what an ``Account`` string should look like.
-In this case, we have decided that the string representation will include the values of the balance attribute as well as some formatting.
+In this case, we have decided that the string representation will include the value of the balance attribute as well as some formatting.

-When a programmer changes the meaning of a pre-defined method, we say that we **override** the method.
+When we change the meaning of a pre-defined method, we say that we **override** the method.

 .. activecode:: c1j